 If you are in a constant state of panic after missing the usual tax filing deadline, April 18th, don’t be.
 Every American expat receives an automatic 2-month extension.
 Plus, if you are unable to file your return within the automatic 2-month extension period, you may be able to get an additional 4-month extension of time to file your return, for a total of 6 months.

 However, if you already know you owe taxes to the IRS, you should have paid that amount already.
 The deadline to pay for owed taxes was April 18th, so it is recommended that you settle any remaining balances now before collecting more interests.

-- follow site Tax benefits for expats increased and decreased simultaneously
+- follow link Tax benefits for expats increased and decreased simultaneously

 Plus: The Foreign Earned Income Exclusion, which reduces taxable income, gradually increases every year.
 The benefit increased from $100,800 in 2015 to $101,300 for 2016.
 Also, the Foreign Earned Income Exclusion can be applied to each spouse’s income.